 One of Zen ART’s featured artists, Anna Koliadych of @dearannart believes that art-making is therapeutic for us.
 To quote, “Of course, art and creativity have healing abilities.
 Painting helps me get to know my inner-self and express my feelings more.
 This blessing is, in fact, available to everyone.
 Since I started painting, I began seeing the world differently — everything around me – colours, shapes, light.
 Each and every detail around me became exciting and vital.
 For me, this is the most potent source of inspiration.
 A walk in the forest or even just the park can be a fantastic journey.
 The longer I paint, the more mindful I become.”
 You can read the rest of her interview article here!

-Featuring one of @dearannart’s watercolor works using ZenART Supplies Turner Collection brushes.
+Featuring one of @dearannart’s watercolour works using ZenART Supplies Turner Collection brushes

 According to art therapists, “art therapy, facilitated by a professional art therapist, effectively supports personal and relational treatment goals” – AATA, 2017.